 - Disassemble your breast pump and separate each of the parts that came into contact with your breast or milk.

 - Rinse each part under running water to wash away any remaining milk.
 Do not place these items directly into the sink.

-- Refer to your breast pump manual, as some pump accessories can be placed in the dishwasher.
+- Refer to your breast pump manual in case you can place some pump accessories in the dishwasher.
 Otherwise, wash the parts by hand in a washbasin that’s only used when cleaning your breast pump kit and infant feeding items.

-- Place the basin and breast pump parts and bottle brush on a clean dish or paper towel to dry.
+- Place the basin, breast pump parts, and bottle brush on a clean dish or paper towel to dry.

 - Allow each part to air dry.* Do not pat them or rub them with a towel to dry.